Daniel-P-Lima/Daniel-P-Lima/README.md

-Hi there! 👋
+# Hi there, I'm Daniel! 👋

-I'm Daniel, a passionate developer and tech enthusiast currently studying Computer Science Bachelor.
-My interests range from software development to networking technologies, and I'm always eager to learn and experiment with new tools and techniques.
-I enjoy working on projects that challenge my problem-solving skills and allow me to build efficient and scalable solutions.
+A passionate developer and tech enthusiast currently studying Computer Science Bachelor.
+My interests range from software development to networking technologies.
+Working on a IT company as developer on the operation team
-What I Study 📚
+## 📚 What I Study

 I'm currently focused on Front/Back-end aplications, diving deep into concepts like PHP with PDO, MySQL, JavaScript and more.
 My academic journey has also given me a strong foundation in data structures, including linked lists, hash tables, and algorithms.
-What I Work On 🛠️

-I love working on both software development and networking projects.
-Right now, I'm involved in projects that use FreeRTOS with C to manage tasks and synchronization through semaphores.
-I also work on Java projects, particularly on data structures like stacks, queues, and hash tables.
-Languages and Tools 🖥️

-Here are some of the languages and technologies I'm comfortable with:
+## 🛠 Here are some of the languages and technologies I'm comfortable with:

     Java (Data Structures, Algorithms)
     C (FreeRTOS, Embedded Systems)